 Pray: Jesus Christ, the head of the Church and her Savior (Eph.
 5:23), You exercise authority by serving and You reign by giving Yourself up for us.
-How blessed are we, your servants, whose Lord ties a towel around his waist and washes our feet (Jn.
+How blessed are we, Your servants, whose Lord ties a towel around His waist and washes our feet (Jn.
 13:4-5).
 You whose sandals we are not worthy to stoop down and untie (Jn.
 1:27), You, O Jesus, have stooped down to us.
 We praise You for Your merciful humility that benefits us, though we are servants to You.
 Give us delight in Your authority over us and protect us from despising it.
 In Your grace You have made the position of subordination a position of receiving good gifts from Your hands.
 Keep us in this position as members of Your Church, that we would receive all that You have to give.
 Preserve all wives in the blessed place of subordination so that they reflect Your Church and receive good things through their husbands.
-Give to all husbands a proper exercise of Your authority, not using it to lord but to As they bear a cross for the sake of their wives, give them endurance, give them Your love, and give them the same will to take up the cross that You showed when You took up Yours.
+Give to all husbands a proper exercise of Your authority, not using it to lord but to serve.
+As they bear a cross for the sake of their wives, give them endurance, give them Your love, and give them the same will to take up the cross that You showed when You took up Yours.
 What we pray for all husbands and wives, we pray also for ourselves.
 Defend us against the lies of the devil, who says that authority is evil.
 His falsehoods have gained much ground in the world, and marriage as You have ordained it is greatly maligned and perverted.
-Make us hear Your Word and not his crafty tongue.
+Make us hear Your Word and not the devil's crafty tongue.
 Arise, O Lord!
 Save us, O our God!
-Place the portrait of You and Your Church before our eyes in Your Divine Service and by Your grace conform us to it.
+Place the portrait of You and Your Church before our eyes, and by Your grace conform us to it.
 Grant this all for the sake of Your name.
 Amen.

-Do: Husband, show your wife how Christ uses his authority in this simple way: make an authoritative decision that impacts both of you, with the conditions that it must benefit her and must require something of you.
-For example, "My dear wife, sit down and relax while I do the dishes," or, "My love, you want to play Scrabble and I want to watch TV.
-We're playing Scrabble."
+Do: Husband, show your wife how Christ uses His authority in this simple way: make an authoritative decision that impacts both of you, with the conditions that it must benefit her and must require something of you.
+For example, "My dear wife, sit down and relax while I take out the trash," or, "My love, you want to play Scrabble and, although I said I wanted to do something else, we're playing Scrabble."
 Wife, show your husband how the Church willingly subordinates herself to Christ by responding with something like, "Yes dear," or, "Very good, my husband."